solid/solid-spec/README.md

 @@@TODO

-## Identity management based on WebID
+## Account management
-Identity management as well as unique identifiers are the core of any social system.
+Account and identity management, as well as unique identifiers are the core of any social system.
 Solid uses [WebID](http://www.w3.org/2005/Incubator/webid/spec/identity/), an HTTP(S) URI, to uniquely refer to users (people or agents).
 The advantage of WebID is that the URI can be dereferenced to a WebID profile document, in order to reveal useful information about the user.
 Also, since WebID profiles can be hosted anywhere (including your basement server), users are no longer trapped inside Identity Provider Silos (e.g. Twitter, Facebook, Google+, etc.).

 ### Creating new accounts